Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/guppyflo.md

     <img width="350" src="../../assets/img/GuppyFLO/08.png">

+- You can also configure Mobileraker App for remote access, see <a href="../mobileraker-companion/#add-printer-remote-access-with-guppyflo">here</a>.

 !!!
 Note
     **For now camera not working remotely on Fluidd Web interface and it will be fixed in future release of GuppyFLO.**